PGM-Lab/InferPy/docs/notes/bayesianNN.rst

      4800 epochs	 1969.9132080078125....................

 As can be seen in the nex figure, the output of our model is not deterministic.
-So, we can caputure the uncertainty in the data.
+So, we can capture the uncertainty in the data.
 See for example what happens now with the predictions at the point ``x=2.0``.
 See also what happens with the uncertainty in out-of-range predictions.